-Biden addresses the nation and touts debt limit agreement in primetime speech
+Biden calls for national unity as he hails debt limit agreement from Oval Office

 “No one got everything they wanted but the American people got what they needed.
 We averted an economic crisis and an economic collapse,” he said.
 “We’re cutting spending and bringing deficits down.
 And, we protected important priorities from Social Security to Medicare to Medicaid to veterans to our transformational investments in infrastructure and clean energy.”

-He also touted the fact that the agreement preserved legislation like the PACT Act--which extends veteran benefits to service members who suffered health complications from burn pits--and the Inflation Reduction Act, as well as the CHIPS and Science Act, which promotes manufacturing of semiconductors in the United States.
+He also touted the fact that the agreement preserved legislation like the PACT Act– which extends veteran benefits to service members who suffered health complications from burn pits – and the Inflation Reduction Act, as well as the CHIPS and Science Act, which promotes manufacturing of semiconductors in the United States.

 “Remember at the beginning of this debate, some of my Republican colleagues are determined to get the clean energy investments,” he said.
 “I said no, we kept them all.”